DO NOT FEAR the high school transcript.

 The next thing to determine is the amount of effort your student put forth or in transcript language, what grade you will assign for each course.
 With the credits and a grade for each course for an academic year, you are ready to calculate the GPA.

 First, decide on your grade points.
-Most schools use the following scale: A=4, B=3, C=2, D=1, F=0.
+Most schools use the scale of A=4, B=3, C=2, D=1, F=0.
 Next, determine the number of credits for a class and multiply this by the numerical grade equivalent.
 For example: If my student took History for 2 credits and got a B the total for that class would be 6 points.

 After you have completed this step for each class, add these numbers together for the academic year for the current year’s GPA or for the entire high school career for a cumulative GPA.